Athanasioschourlias/HaffmanTree-Encoder-Decoder/README.md

 2. Every bit of code you write comment it, so it will be easier for other developers to follow your code.

+3. Develop with the object oriented programming mindset,DO NOT add new features at the main(App class).

-3. Never But never work at the main branch, when you are working on adding a new feature.The naming of the brunches will be convinient for the other to be relavent with the feature you are working on.
+4. Never But never work at the main branch, when you are working on adding a new feature.The naming of the brunches will be convinient for the other to be relavent with the feature you are working on.